jpiskorski/CC-denial-resources/README.md

 This repository contains some resources related to climate change denial text classification mentioned in the following paper:

-Exploring Data Augmentation for Classification of Climate Change Denial: Preliminary Study.\n Jakub Piskorski, Nikolaos Nikolaidis, Nicolas Stefanovitch, Bonka Kotseva, Irene Vianini, Sopho Kharazi and Jens Linge\n In Proceedings of Text2Story 2022: Fifth International Workshop on Narrative Extraction from Texts held in conjunction with the 44th European Conference on Information Retrieval, Stavanger, Norway, 2022.
+Exploring Data Augmentation for Classification of Climate Change Denial: Preliminary Study.

+Jakub Piskorski, Nikolaos Nikolaidis, Nicolas Stefanovitch, Bonka Kotseva, Irene Vianini, Sopho Kharazi and Jens Linge<\newline>

+In Proceedings of Text2Story 2022: Fifth International Workshop on Narrative Extraction from Texts held in conjunction with the 44th European Conference on Information Retrieval, Stavanger, Norway, 2022.

 The archive contains: